martymcvry/prime-numbers/README.md

 # prime-numbers
-Program to search for the next prime number
+Program to search for the next prime number.

 Written for fun, but if someone wants to use it...